reynolds7182/Spotify-Alter-Ego/README.md

-# 🎧 Spotify Character Generator
+# 🎭 Spotify Alter Ego

 This Flask web app creates a **Pixar-style character** based on your Spotify listening history using: